plone/plone.app.contenttypes/docs/README.rst

 * News Items with blobs (provoded by https://github.com/plone/plone.app.blob/pull/2)
 * Files and Images without blobs

-The migration tries to keep most features (including portlets, comments and local roles).
+The migration tries to keep most features (including portlets, comments, local roles and local workflows).
 The following features are **not** migrated:

+* **Versions:** During migration you will lose all old revisions.
 * **Content-rules:** Rules assigned to content are not migrated.
 Rules assigned at the site itself are kept.
-* **Local workflows:** Workflows-assignments to content using CMFPlacefulWorkflow are not migrated.
-* **Versions:** During migration you will lose all old revisions.

 Migrating only certain types